Here’s every single thing we know about “Crisis On Infinite Earths”

 Crisis on Infinite Earths, according to multiple creatives and actors involved with the Arrowverse across the board, will have massive status quo changes for their shows.
 What they will be, we have no idea.

-LaMonica Garrett relayed to DigitalSpy, “There’s ‘before Crisis’ and ‘after Crisis’. is going to affect everyone and every show, but it’s going to affect each of them differently.”
+LaMonica Garrett relayed to DigitalSpy, “There’s ‘before Crisis’ and ‘after Crisis’.
+[The crossover] is going to affect everyone and every show, but it’s going to affect each of them differently.”

 Many fans speculate this means that, like in the comics, the Arrowverse will consolidate into a single Earth version.
 The creative teams in the Arrowverse love to put their own unique spin on classic comic storylines.